BlvckKryptonite/brew-haven/README.md

 2. Update the gallery array in `client/src/components/landing/Gallery.tsx`
 3. Optimize images for web (WebP/AVIF preferred)

+## 📸 Image Credits

+All photography used in this demo is sourced from:
+- **Unsplash**: Professional stock photography platform
+- **Pexels**: Free stock photo resource

+Images are used for demonstration purposes only.
+For commercial use, please ensure you have appropriate licensing for all imagery.

 ### Modifying Color Theme
 1. Update CSS variables in `client/src/index.css`
 2. Modify Tailwind classes throughout components